Alonzo Davis: Teaching career

 Alonzo taught at Crenshaw High School until 1970 when he left to teach at series of schools including Manual Arts High School, Mount Saint Antonio College, Pasadena City College, and UCLA.
 Davis participated in Ruth G. Waddy's "Art West Associated" movement to agitate for the inclusion of black art in the mainstream museums of Los Angeles.
 In 1976 Davis started working at Brockman Gallery full-time.

 From 1991 to 1992, Davis taught at the San Antonio Art Institute.
 He then served as dean of the Memphis College of Art from 1993 to 2002.

 Davis, an alum of the Virginia Center for the Creative Arts, has a fellowship offered there in his name for writers, composers, and artists of African or Latino ethnicity.

-Art
+Visual art career

 Davis painted a mural, Eye on '84, one of the ten murals commissioned under Los Angeles' 1984 Olympic Murals project.
 Davis's mural was located on the southbound I-110 at the Third Street on-ramp across from Judy Baca's Hitting the Wall.
 His mural, acrylic on concrete, depicted a series of internationally recognizable symbols including the Olympic Rings.
 The mural suffered weathering and was considered unrecoverable.
 The mural was painted over in 2001 by Caltrans.